1960 North Indian Ocean cyclone season: Systems

-Severe Cyclonic Storm One
+Very Severe Cyclonic Storm One

 On May 10, an area of low pressure was identified over the Arabian Sea roughly 400 km (250 mi) to the northwest of the Maldives.
-Moving northwestward, it gradually organized, becoming a depression during by the evening of May 12.
+Moving northwestward, it gradually became more concentrated, becoming a depression by the evening of May 12.
 After turning more toward the west, the system continued to slowly deepen.
 On May 14, the S.S.
 Kampala sailed into the system, encountering 55 km/h winds and rough seas.
 Over the following two days, the depression intensified into a cyclonic storm, with gale-force winds extending 150 km (90 mi) from the center.
 During the overnight hours of May 16 through 17, the SS Mohammedi sailed almost directly into the center of the cyclone, reporting a barometric pressure of 974 mbar (hPa; 974 mbar) and 9.1 m waves.
 Several other vessels, such as the S.S.
 Saudi and S.S.
 Exchequer, encountered the storm.
 Both ships reported hurricane-force winds, and the latter endured seas as high as 15.2 m early on May 18.
 Later that day, the storm weakened so rapidly the crew of the S.S.
 Exchequer were able to watch the pressure on their barometer actively rise.
 The storm continued westward, moving ashore Al Mahrah Governorate in eastern South Yemen as a severe cyclonic storm on May 18, before dissipating.
 The next Yemeni landfall would not occur again until 2015 with Cyclone Chapala.

 As a developing cyclone, the system brought monsoon-like moisture to much of the Maldives, Ceylon (present-day Sri Lanka), and southern India between May 14 and 17.
 The heaviest rains fell on May 17, with 190 mm recorded at Cochin, India, that day.